It is that time of year again for a review of the blog for the last year and the list of top recipes that appeared on the blog in 2017.

 Hardware update.
 The blog moved to https early in the year.
 That increases the security of your computer while visiting the site.
 At the same time, I update two geeky things (PHP and cache program) that significantly improved the speed of the site.
 I hope you noticed the difference.

 So the answer was obvious.
-I needed to redo the old posts, and if the post was seasonal and fit the flow of the blogs timeline, I republished them to the current date.
+I needed to redo the old posts, and if the post was seasonal and fit the flow of the timeline of the blog, I republished them to the current date.
 If not, I updated but left the original published date.
 For every one you see as current, there are at least two more that have been redone.

 So what about 2018?